0 Comment

 Learning and Development can Promote Employee Engagement

-This is one of the biggest contributing factors to keep the employees engaged and motivated.
+It is one of the most significant contributing factors to keeping employees engaged and motivated.

-These surveys should help organizations gain insights into where they are lacking and about what they are doing right.
+These surveys should help organizations understand where they are falling short and what they are doing well.

-Organizations can then use this to ensure effective personal and professional development of employees through various training programs.
+Organizations can then use this to ensure employees’ adequate personal and professional development through various training programs.

 5. Level Of Work-life Balance